ACROSS ILLINOIS (RAIL) NORTH

 East Across Northern Illinois and Entering Chicagoland

-After the route heads east in Port Byron, there is some
+After the route heads east from Port Byron, there is

-climbing to come out of the Mississippi River valley.
-From
+some climbing to come out of the Mississippi River valley.

 We will have a supported lunch stop at the Subway restaurant